fortune-max/hcode17/README.md

 3
 0 2
 1 3 1
 2 0 1

 Last four lines are the answer and all except that the question input

+To test my answers and obtain their score, do

+python judge.py < concat/xxxx.inout

+# Files
+input/xxxx.in => questions from round
+output/xxxx.out => cache configs from soln.py's output
+concat/xxxx.inout => judge.py ready solutions
+scores => scores obtained from judge and total